hrsh/uppy/website/src/docs/url.md

 ### `companionUrl: null`

-URL to an Companion instance.
+URL to a Companion instance.

 ### `locale: {}`